 BIO

 Previously, she was a senior associate on the Fiscal Federalism Initiative at Pew researching tax policies and public programs at the intersection of the federal-state fiscal relationship.
 Her research products included analyses of the connection between the rising cost of the student loan interest deduction and student debt, the geographic distribution of federal tax policies, and the federal share of state revenue, among others.
-She was selected to serve on Pew’s inaugural Inclusion, Diversity, and Equity (IDE) Council that was comprised of staff and senior leadership and created a set of recommendations for the CEO for organization development and staff hiring.
+She was selected to serve on Pew's inaugural Inclusion, Diversity, and Equity (IDE) Council that was composed of staff and senior leadership and created a set of recommendations for the CEO for organization development and staff hiring.

 Prior to Pew, she spent two years in Austin, TX, as a state policy fellow with Every Texan (then-named the Center for Public Policy Priorities), through the Center on Budget and Policy Priorities' post-graduate research fellowship program.
 At Every Texan, she conducted data analysis, published reports, blog posts, and op-eds, and presented legislative testimony on Texas' budget and tax policies to describe how policymaker's decisions affected low- and moderate-income families, people of color, and millennials.
 She was also the lead organizer for Texas Forward, a coalition of over seventy organizations that advocated for fair budget and tax policies in Texas.